nylon009/gvoa/README.md

 Feature List:
 1. Parse the html page and save the text and mp3 locally;
-2. Support offline mode even when the mobile is not connect to internet;
+1. Support offline mode even when the mobile is not connect to internet;
-2. Play/Pause mp3 locally;
+1. Play/Pause mp3 locally;
-3. User can adjust font of the RSS text;
+1. User can adjust font of the RSS text;

-TODO:
-4. Auto clear old/expired text and mp3;

 Thanks for the RSS service provided by http://51voa.com